Ghost Bath

-Ghost Bath is an American post-metal band from Minot, North Dakota, formed in 2012 and fronted by Dennis Mikula.
-They have released four studio albums and one EP to date, melding black metal and post-rock music.
+Ghost Bath is an American black metal band from Minot, North Dakota, formed in 2012 and fronted by Dennis Mikula.
+They have released five studio albums and one EP to date, melding black metal and post-rock music.
 They initially gained notoriety for marketing themselves as being from China.

 History

 Originally the band claimed to have been from Chongqing, China.
 Their 2014 debut studio album Funeral was released on Chinese record label Pest Productions.
 They then signed to German label Northern Silence Productions for the release of their second album Moonlover in 2015.
 Upon gaining increased media attention, including critical acclaim from Pitchfork and Stereogum, the band was revealed to be from Minot, North Dakota and fronted by Dennis Mikula.
 When asked why the band did not correct the false reports on their origin, Mikula stated: "We refused to correct people because we do not wish to put actual faces onto our music.
 It is our wish as a band to connect to all human beings."
 In 2017, the band followed up Moonlover with Starmourner.
 In 2021, they announced Self Loather, the last album in the trilogy that began with Moonlover.
+In 2025, the band announced their fifth album, Rose Thorn Necklace, would be released on May 9 via Nuclear Blast.

 Musical style

-Ghost Bath combine elements of black metal, including tremolo picking guitar play and shrieked vocals, with uplifting melodies and atmospheric qualities inspired by post-rock.
+Their sound combines elements of black metal, including tremolo picking guitar play and shrieked vocals, with uplifting melodies and atmospheric qualities inspired by post-rock.
 Their style has thus been associated with blackgaze and post-metal and frequently compared to that of fellow American band Deafheaven, particularly on their breakthrough 2013 album Sunbather.
+However, frontman Dennis Mikula has stated that Ghost Bath's primary influences have been Agalloch and Silencer.